mongodb/docs-atlas-architecture/source/includes/complete-examples-go-sdk.rst

    :url: https://github.com/mongodb/atlas-architecture-go-sdk
    :icon: Code

-   See all of the example scripts from the Atlas SDK for Go project in one place `in Github <https://github.com/mongodb/atlas-architecture-go-sdk>`__.
+   See the example scripts from the Atlas SDK for Go project in one place `in Github <https://github.com/mongodb/atlas-architecture-go-sdk>`__.